newaetech/chipwhisperer/doc/sphinx/tutorialaes256boot.rst

    encryption key.

+.. _aes256settinghw:

 Setting up the Hardware
 -----------------------

 This tutorial uses the :ref:`hwcapturerev2` hardware along with the :ref:`hwmultitarget` board.
 Note that you **don't need hardware** to complete the tutorial.
-Instead you can download `example traces from the ChipWhisperer Site <https://www.assembla.com/spaces/chipwhisperer/wiki/Example_Captures>`__.
+Instead you can download `example traces from the ChipWhisperer Site <https://www.assembla.com/spaces/chipwhisperer/wiki/Example_Captures>`__, just look for the traces titled *AVR: AES256 Bootloader (ChipWhisperer Tutorial #A5)*.

 This example uses the Atmel AVR in 28-pin DIP programmed with a demo bootloader.
 You can see instructions for programming in the
 :ref:`installing` section, this tutorial assumes you have the programmer aspect working.